doomvox/raku-study/notes/meeting_2021oct24.md

                         4.  looks like it MIGHT have command-line options to silence questions

                             1.  documentation exists, but explanations are sketchy and examples of this usage are weak

+                        5.  not clear to me how scriptable it is

             4.  git clone of repository to a local working directory